computationalcore/scalabel-doc/instructions/index.rst

-Annotation Standard Index
+Annotation Instructions
 ===========================

 Scalabel is an open-sourced annotation web tool brought by `Berkeley DeepDrive <https://deepdrive.berkeley.edu/>`__.
+Below are the instructions we used to label BDD100K dataset.

 .. toctree::